tpoindex/tsp/docs/runtime.md

 ## Builtin commands call directly when possible

 TSP will also bypass the Tcl interpreter when invoking builtin Tcl commands.
-Code is emitted to directly call builting Tcl commands.
+Code is emitted to directly call builtin Tcl commands.
 For instances where a builtin command should be called by invoking the interpreter, use the global namespaced version of the command, e.g. instead of `puts` use `::puts`.